jet/equinox/README.md

       - `Equinox.Cosmos.Core.Events.appendAtEnd`/`NonIdempotentAppend` has not been ported (there's no obvious clean and efficient way to do a conditional insert/update/split as the CosmosDB stored proc can, and this is a low usage feature)
       - The implementation uses [the excellent `FSharp.AWS.DynamoDB` library](https://github.com/fsprojects/FSharp.AWS.DynamoDB)) (which wraps the standard AWS `AWSSDK.DynamoDBv2` SDK Package), and leans on [significant preparatory research](https://github.com/pierregoudjo/dynamodb_conditional_writes) :pray: [@pierregoudjo](https://github.com/pierregoudjo)
       - `CosmosStore` dictates (as of V4) that event bodies be supplied as `System.Text.Json.JsonElement`s (in order that events can be included in the Document/ Items as JSON directly.
 This is also to underscore the fact that the only reasonable format to use is valid JSON; binary data would need to be base64 encoded. `DynamoStore` accepts and yields event bodies as arbitrary `ReadOnlyMemory<byte>` BLOBs (the AWS SDK round-trips such blobs as a `MemoryStream` and does not impose any restrictions on the blobs in terms of required format).
-      - `CosmosStore` defaults to compressing (with `System.IO.Compression.DeflateStream`) event bodies for Unfolds; `DynamoStore` round-trips an `encoding : int` value, which enables the `IEventCodec` to manage that concern.
+      - `CosmosStore` defaults to compressing (with `System.IO.Compression.DeflateStream`) event bodies for Unfolds; `DynamoStore` round-trips an `encoding: int` value, which enables the `IEventCodec` to manage that concern.
 Regardless, minimizing Request Charges is imperative when request size directly maps to financial charges, 429s, reduced throughput and a lowered scaling ceiling.
     - Azure CosmosDB's ChangeFeed API intrinsically supports replays of all the events in a Store, whereas the DynamoDB Streams facility only retains 24h of actions.
 As a result, there are ancillary components that provide equivalent functionality composed of:
       - `Propulsion.DynamoStore.Lambda`: an AWS Lambda that is configured via a DynamoDB Streams Trigger to Index the Events (represented as Equinox Streams, typically in a separated `<tableName>-index` Table) as they are appended
       - `Propulsion.DynamoStore.DynamoStoreSource`: consumes the Index Streams akin to how `Propulsion.CosmosStore.CosmosStoreSource` consumes the CosmosDB Change Feed